ericbiewener/vscode-vandelay/README.md

 ### `useSemicolons: boolean` (JS only)
 Defaults to `true`.
 Whether import statements should be writting with semicolons.

+### `cssExtensions: string[]` (JS only)
+Defaults to `['css', 'pcss']`.
+Vandelay will offer a CSS Module import option if an adjacent file to the active one exists with the same name and one of the defined CSS extensions.
+For example, if the same directory contains `MyComponent.ts` and `MyComponent.css`, then Vandelay will let you automatically import the CSS Module styles into `MyComponent.ts`, i.e. `import styles from './MyComponent.css'`

 ### `multilineImportStyle: 'multiple' | 'single'` (JS only)
 Defaults to `multiple`.
 Whether to allow multiple imports on a line when the import needs to span multiple lines because it has gone over the [allowed line length](#maximportlinelength-number).